gabstopper/ansible-stonesoft/docs/modules/engine_action_module.rst

 --------

-* Engines refers to any device that is deployed and managed by the Stonesoft Management Center.
-More specifically, an engine can be physical or virtual, an IPS, layer 2 firewall, layer 3 or clusters of these types.
+* Perform a node level action on the engine such as go_online, go_offline, generate initial_contact, reboot, etc

 Requirements (on host that executes module)
 -------------------------------------------

-  * smc-python >= 0.6.0
+  * smc-python

 Options